rcs19/2024_jrn542_metis_lab/readme.md

     - Steeper gradient from centre to walls.
 - You are producing graphs because you have questions to answer.
 - 3.5 NBPI output power registers as 0 as investigated by Emir -> no heating whatsoever.

+### 06/12/2024

+- Peak in tripleproduct is the change from L-mode to H-mode.
+We don't see the peak in our graph because B is too low (1T) and we're actually already in H-mode.
+- ICRH (ion cyclotron resonance heating) is the rest of the power (neutral beam injection).
+Spike is happening around 0, decrease ICRH.
+ICHR injects microwave radiation which should be resonant with the particles for heating.